How Does Anamorphic UltraWide 4K Cinema Work?

 About the Author

-Shawn Kelly is the founder and president of Panamorph.
+Shawn Kelly is the founder and CEO of Panamorph.
 He is a graduate of the USAF Academy and has used his B.S. in Space Physics and M.S. in Engineering Physics in multiple roles throughout his career in the Air Force and multiple high tech startups.
 He is the lead or sole inventor of 20+ issued patents relating to optical and image processing technologies and is or has been a member of CEDIA, the Optical Society of America, the Consumer Electronics Association, the Blu-ray Disc Association, the Hollywood Professional Association and the Society of Motion Picture and Television Engineers.
 Besides personally taking advantage of just about everything Colorado has to offer, Shawn spends a fair amount of time with his wife watching movies in their own UltraWide home theater and then working with Panamorph’s long-time industry partners to figure out how to make the experience even better for everyone.